dengking/Linux-OS/docs/Network/Programming/Socket/man-7-socket/index.md

 ### `SO_BINDTODEVICE`

 Bind  this  socket  to  a  particular device like `eth0` as specified in the passed interface name.
 If the name is an empty  string or the option length is zero, the **socket device binding** is removed.
 The passed option is a variable-length null-terminated  interface  name  string  with the maximum size of `IFNAMSIZ`.
 If a socket is bound to an interface, only packets received  from that particular interface are processed by the socket.
 Note that this works only  for  some  socket  types,  particularly  `AF_INET` sockets.
 It is not supported for **packet sockets** (use normal `bind(2)` there).

-Before  Linux  3.8, this socket option could be set, but could not retrieved with getsockopt(2).
-Since Linux 3.8, it is readable.
-The `optlen` argument should contain the buffer size available to receive the device name and is recommended to be `IFNAMSZ` bytes.
-The real device name length is reported back in the `optlen` argument.

 ### `SO_BROADCAST`